victoriadrake/hugo-theme-introduction/README.md

 Start with:

-1. Set your baseurl
+1. Set your baseurl to your site's domain
-2. Set your full name and first name
+1. Set your blog's title and your first name
-3. Set your introduction header height (use "medium", "large", or "fullheight")
+1. Set your introduction header height (use "medium", "large", or "fullheight")
-4. Choose "light" or "dark" theme
+1. Choose "light" or "dark" theme
-5. Set your avatar image
+1. Set your avatar image
-6. Set your timezone, if you choose to show it
+1. Set your timezone, if you choose to show it
-7. Choose whether or not to show the Blog and Projects sections, and configure them to your liking
+1. Choose whether or not to show the Blog and Projects sections, and configure them to your liking
-8. Input your social site urls and font-awesome icon names - use as many as you like
+1. Input your social site urls and font-awesome icon names - use as many as you like

 ### Create About and Contact pages